 Helen joined Childhood Cancer Support as our General Manager in March 2016.
-She has more than 30 years experience working within the charitable sector.
+She has more than 30 years experience working within the charitable and community services sector.

-Her long-term career goal and passion was to work with a charity supporting ill children and their families so she is very privileged to have been given this opportunity to help support our paediatric oncology families, represent Childhood Cancer Support and lead the team.
+Her long-term career goal and passion was to work with charities and community organisations supporting vulnerable persons in our community so she is very privileged to have been given this opportunity to help support our paediatric oncology families, represent Childhood Cancer Support and lead the team.

 The early part of Helen’s career was within the construction, security and engineering industries.
 Just prior to joining the charitable sector, Helen worked with a major construction company on the redevelopment and refurbishment of Daydream Island.
 Helen has been instrumental in setting up professional administrative processes, policies, procedures and human resources systems for a number of organisations.
 Her broad expertise includes finance, governance, human resources, grant writing, fundraising, event management and operations.
 Helen worked a total of 13 years at Australian Spinal Research Foundation in administration, research grant funding, finance, operations and conference management.